tochman/the_blue_print/chapters/09-5-monitoring-and-observability.md

 ::: note
 **Tool Examples: Guidance, Not Gospel**

 Throughout this chapter, we'll reference tools like Google Analytics, Sentry, New Relic, Datadog, and others.
-These are examples to illustrate monitoring concepts and capabilities—not specific recommendations or endorsements.
+These are examples to illustrate monitoring concepts and capabilities, not specific recommendations or endorsements.

 The monitoring tool landscape evolves rapidly.
 What matters most is understanding what each type of monitoring accomplishes, so you can evaluate current options and choose what fits your specific needs, budget, and team expertise.
 Many tools offer free tiers that let you start small and grow your monitoring sophistication over time.
 :::